This is an easy fruit salad with three kinds of fruit plus a creamy dessert sauce featuring fresh peach, yogurt and cream cheese!

 - Add the puree to the bowl of a stand mixer fitted with the whisk attachment.
 Add in the softened cream cheese, yogurt and sugar.
 Whisk everything on high until all the cream cheese lumps are gone and the sauce is very smooth.

 - For individual servings, ladle fruit salad into small serving bowls.
-Top each with a dollop of sweet peach cream.
+Top each with a dollop of creamy peach sauce.

-- To chiffonade-cut the mint leaves, stack the leaves on top of each other.
-Roll them starting at the long side into a tight cylinder.
-Use a sharp knife to slice through the cylinder several times, creating ribbons.
-Top each serving dish with several ribbons of mint.
+- Slice the mint leaves into ribbons: stack the leaves on top of each other, roll them starting at the long side into a tight cylinder, then use a sharp knife to slice through several times.
+Top each bowl with several ribbons of mint.

 - Makes about 6-8 servings.